icyandrew360/LiteGG/README.md

 Surveys collected data showing that the main complaint about leading gaming client apps is the large performance hit to their games - the goal of LiteGG is to deliver the core functionality without any of the bloat.

 WIP

+For developers: make sure node.js is installed on your system. https://nodejs.org/en/download/package-manager